fangfufu/C-unformatter/README.md

 -----

     Usage:  unformatter [options...]
+    Remove unnecessary white-spaces and optionally comments in your C source code.

     Options
-            -h              show this help text and exit -i              the input source file
+            -h              show this help text and exit -c              keep the comments.
+            -i              the input source file
             -o              theoutput source file

     This program will use the standard input/output, if you don't specify an input and/or an output file.

+    Note: C++ style comments will force a line break.

 Copyright
 ---------
-C-unformatter -- Remove out the whitespace in your source code to prove your masculinity.
+C-unformatter -- Remove unnecessary whitespaces and optionally comments in your C source code.

 Copyright (C) 2013  Fufu Fang